 Spotlight on Infuse Modern Indian Bistro 6 Oct 2021

 They say every dish tells a story.
 There aren’t many stories as unique as Sameer and Ganga’s.
-It’s National Curry Week so we caught up with the pair behind the brilliant INFUSE MODERN INDIAN BISTRO St Albans that fuses decades of experience in some of the world’s most iconic restaurant brands and a united passion to serve St Albans with truly authentic Indian food.
+We caught up with the pair behind the brilliant INFUSE MODERN INDIAN BISTRO St Albans that fuses decades of experience in some of the world’s most iconic restaurant brands and a united passion to serve St Albans with truly authentic Indian food.

 “My idea is when you come to dine with us, for that time period… you are transported to India without a visa or travel requirements.
 We offer regional plates of good authentic Indian food as it should be served in a comfortable social space.”